 Inspect It (if you don’t know how, hire someone who does)

-In all cases, if you have to hire it out, it will be money well spent.
+In all cases, if you have to hire it out to a quality professional, it will be money well spent.
 That’s a safe bet!